 Rachel’s passion for empowering students, athletes, and people of all ages has been the catalyst for her doctoral research in mindfulness.
 She aims to make mindfulness an approachable, accessible tool that people can use to become the best version of themselves.

-When she’s not in the classroom or on the field, Rachel enjoys music, traveling the world, and watching women’s soccer at the highest levels worldwide.
+Outside the realm of education, coaching, and corporate leadership, Rachel enjoys music, traveling the world, and watching women’s soccer at the highest levels worldwide.

 Lauren is a product designer focusing on user experience, design systems, and visual design.
 She adds her expertise in web design and technology to the team and is passionate about using design practices to solve human issues.
 When she’s not designing layouts or writing code, Lauren can be found cooking great food or hitting the gym.